AcademiaSinicaNLPLab/emotion-detection-modules/pattern_scoring.md

 * [Method 2](#method-2): P-value (proposed by Dr. Penguin)

 	calculate the Z-score `z = ( x[1]-avg) / (std/39^0.5)`

-	then look up the <a href="http://images.tutorvista.com/cms/images/67/Positive-Z-score-chart.jpg" target="_blank">table</a> to obtain P-value
+	and then look up the <a href="http://images.tutorvista.com/cms/images/67/Positive-Z-score-chart.jpg" target="_blank">table</a> to obtain P-value

 * [Method 3](#method-3): P-value-v2